yiisoft/file-router/docs/guide/en/README.md

 # Yii File Router

+> **Notes:**
+>
-> Note: The router can be used along with the [`yiisoft/router`](https://github.com/yiisoft/router) package.
+>- The router can be used along with the [`yiisoft/router`](https://github.com/yiisoft/router) package.
-> Once the router found a matching route, it will interrupt the middleware queue and execute the controller action.
+>- Once the router found a matching route, it will interrupt the middleware queue and execute the controller action.

 ## General usage